+KNOWLEDGE + CULTURE + LEARNING

+PREPARING FOR YOUR VISIT

+ABORIGINAL CULTURAL WAYS

+LOCAL KNOWLEDGE

-KNOWLEDGE + CULTURE + LEARNING PREPARING - FOR YOUR VISIT ABORIGINAL CULTURAL WAYS LOCAL KNOWLEDGE This path crosses Country that is of special significance for Aboriginal people.
+This path crosses Country that is of special significance for Aboriginal people.
 Places along the Ballina coastline are conected by the Goanna and the Snake cultural story.

 Today this area is important to Aboriginal people for learning about traditional culture and maintaining a connection to Country.

 Local keepers of cultural knowledge have shared some stories and memories through the signage that can be viewed when visiting the East Ballina Aboriginal Place.

 The material gathered and presented is a result of a collaboration between the local Aboriginal community, Jali Local Aboriginal Land Council, Ballina Shire Council and the NSW Office of Environment and Heritage.

-EAST BALLINA ABORIGINAL PLACE The Coastal Recreational Path runs along the Ballina Shire coastline from Ballina to Skennars Head.
+EAST BALLINA ABORIGINAL PLACE

+The Coastal Recreational Path runs along the Ballina Shire coastline from Ballina to Skennars Head.

 This place contains a landscape of extensive cultural features and natural resources, including former wetlands and coastal ecosystems, that provide a continuing teaching resource for current and future generations.

 The NSW Office of Environment and Heritage 2012 declaration of the East Ballina Aboriginal Place formally recognises the historic and contemporary cultural values of this land.

+BEFORE YOU VISIT

 Before you visit the path, we recommend that you download a QR code scanner app.
 This can be done simply by visiting your smart phone's app store.

 Along the path you will see QR codes displayed on the signs.
 When scanned by your smartphone, the QR codes will provide you with additional background information and video content.
-ACCESSING THE PATH The majority of the signage is located between Flat Rock Tent Park carpark and Angels Beach carpark.
-Both of these carparks can be accessed from The Coast Road.
-See the map overpage.
-MORE INFORMATION For further information about the cultural material telephone Jali Local Aboriginal Land Council Ballina 02 6686 7055.
-For directions on the Coastal Recreational Path telephone the Ballina Visitor Information Centre 1800 777 666.
-Office of Aboriginal and Torres Strait Islander people are advised that these displays and associated digital links contain images and voices of people who have passed away.
-PROJECT PARTNERS:

-Local Aboriginal heritage at the East Ballina Aboriginal Place discoverballina.com.au CONNECTING PEOPLE TO LAND
+Local Aboriginal heritage at the East Ballina Aboriginal Place